 Social Anthropology PhD/MA by Research (On-Campus or by Distance Learning)

-The African Studies PhD at Birmingham offers promising candidates the opportunity to carry out research in a centre of excellence in the study of Africa.
-Incorporating the Centre of West African Studies, the Department of African Studies and Anthropology has over 50 years' experience and expertise in supporting students from all over the world.
+The African Studies PhD and Social Anthropology PhD at Birmingham offer promising candidates the opportunity to carry out research in a centre of excellence in the study of Africa and Social Anthropology.
+The Department of African Studies and Anthropology has over 50 years' experience and expertise in supporting students from all over the world.

 The PhD – the most advanced research degree – leads to a dissertation of up to 80,000 words on a subject of your choice and under the expert supervision of our academic staff.

 We also offer an MA by Research programme, which requires you to prepare a dissertation of up to 40,000 words again under the supervision of academic staff members.

 PhD researchers are usually supported under the expert guidance of a primary supervisor, co-supervisor and mentor, supported by complementary research training.